JBNU-MACS/JBNU-MACS.github.io/content/ko/publication/Speckle Reduction via Deep Content-Aware Image Prior for Precise Breast Tumor Segmentation in an Ultrasound Image/index.md

 ---
-title: __'Speckle Reduction via Deep Content-Aware Image Prior for Precise Breast Tumor Segmentation in an Ultrasound Image'__
+title: '__Speckle Reduction via Deep Content-Aware Image Prior for Precise Breast Tumor Segmentation in an Ultrasound Image__'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here